dustinpfister/blog_posts/_posts/threejs-examples-tree.md

 layout: post
 categories: three.js
 id: 511
-updated: 2019-07-31 15:44:49
+updated: 2019-07-31 15:47:50
-version: 1.2
+version: 1.3
 ---

-So this is another three js example post this time I made a quick model of a tree.
+So this is another [three js example](https://threejs.org/examples/) post this time I made a quick model of a tree.
 This model makes use of the three js built in cone geometry constructor, and groups to make collections of cones sized and positioned in such a way that they look like evergreen trees.

 <!-- more -->